-When additional allegations are received concerning the same adult subject and the same alleged caretaker (if applicable) on a current open evaluation or assessment, determine if the abuse report meets criteria for an assessment.
+When additional allegations are received concerning the same adult subject and the same alleged perpetrator (if applicable) on a current open evaluation or assessment, determine if the abuse report meets criteria for an assessment.

-- If the additional allegations do not meet criteria for assessment/evaluation, complete a rejected intake and send the rejected intake to the adult protection worker and supervisor of the open assessment. - Advise the reporter that the report of dependent adult abuse is rejected. - Advise a mandatory reporter to submit a written report of the dependent adult abuse allegation within 48 hours to document the oral report. - Within five working days, send the reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision stating the report of suspected dependent adult abuse has been rejected for assessment. - Upon receipt, upload the mandatory reporter's written report of dependent adult abuse into the JARVIS File Manager for the incident number of the intake. - If the additional allegations do meet the criteria for assessment/evaluation, complete an accepted intake and obtain supervisory approval to either accept as a separate assessment or link the intake as "accept to current assessment." - If the additional allegation is the same as the open assessment, "accept to current assessment" with no new timeframe.
-If the additional allegation is a new allegation, select the appropriate timeframe. - Advise the reporter that the report of dependent adult abuse is accepted. - Advise a mandatory reporter to submit a written report of the dependent adult abuse allegation within 48 hours to document the oral report. - Within five working days, send the reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision stating the report of suspected dependent adult abuse has been accepted for assessment. - Upon receipt, upload the mandatory reporter's written report of dependent adult abuse into the JARVIS File Manager for the incident number of the intake.
+- If the additional allegations do not meet criteria for assessment/evaluation, complete a rejected intake and send the rejected intake to the adult protection worker and supervisor of the open assessment. - Advise the reporter that the report of dependent adult abuse is rejected. - Within five working days, send the reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision, stating the report of suspected dependent adult abuse has been rejected for assessment. - Upon receipt, upload the mandatory reporter's written report of dependent adult abuse into the JARVIS File Manager for the incident number of the intake. - If the additional allegations do meet the criteria for assessment/evaluation, complete an accepted intake and obtain supervisory approval to either accept as a separate assessment or link the intake as "accept to current assessment." - If the additional allegation is the same as the open assessment, "accept to current assessment" with no new timeframe.
+If the additional allegation is a new allegation, select the appropriate timeframe. - Advise the reporter that the report of dependent adult abuse is accepted. - Within five working days, send the reporter form 470-3944, Dependent Adult Abuse Notice of Intake Decision, stating the report of suspected dependent adult abuse has been accepted for assessment. - Upon receipt, upload the mandatory reporter's written report of dependent adult abuse into the JARVIS File Manager for the incident number of the intake.

-NOTE: When additional allegations are received concerning the same adult subject but a different alleged caretaker on a current open evaluation or assessment, determine if the abuse report meets criteria.
+NOTE: When additional allegations are received concerning the same adult subject but a different alleged perpetrator on a current open evaluation or assessment, determine if the abuse report meets criteria.
 If the report meets criteria, a separate assessment/evaluation must be opened and cannot be linked.